luukfroling/BEP/parts/03-theory.md

 ## Machine learning - Attention U-Net

 Attention mechanisms can be added to the skip-connections of the U-Net model in [](#unet), allowing the network to focus on non-local features during the reconstruction of the image.
-The combination of attention mechanism and convolutional layers can be used to recognise certain features like edges and to make connection between features in different parts of the image [@oktay2018attentionunet].
+The combination of attention mechanisms and convolutional layers can be used by the attention U-Net (AttU-Net) to recognise certain features like edges and to make connection between features in different parts of the image [@oktay2018attentionunet].

 :::{figure} Figures/AttU-Net.png
 :label: attunet
 Schematic overview of a U-Net model with attention gates added to the skip-connections.
 The inset (top) shows a zoomed-in view of an attention gate, the gating signal $g$ is taken from the previous decoding layer and the input $x^l$ is the skip-connection layer. *Figure reproduced from* [@oktay2018attentionunet]
 :::

-The attention gate uses the gating signal $g$ to modulate the features passed through the skip connection.
-This mechanism allows the network to selectively emphasize relevant spatial features and suppress irrelevant or noisy information.
+The attention mechanism uses the gating signal $g$ to modulate the features passed through the skip connection, which allows the network to selectively emphasize relevant spatial features and suppress irrelevant or noisy information.
 Each skip connection uses the output of the previous decoder layer as a gating signal to control which encoder features are passed forward, as illustrated in [](#attunet).